coding-island-js/talking-cinema-movie-reviews/collections/_posts/2022-09-16-Licence-to-Kill-1988.md

 Also, I love all the scenes with Benicio del Toro, who plays Dario - Sanchez’s henchman.
 Watching an actor play a small role in a movie before they get big is fun.
 And Del Toro has had a great career with The Usual Suspects, Snatch, Traffic (he won an oscar for that role), and Sicario.

 The drug scene is where they mix it with petrol or some solution.
+Pretty ingenious idea.

 ## Flaws